LeoFibonacci1618/Effective-Altruism-Traders/README.md

-#If you are reading this chances are that you love trading as much as we do.
+If you are reading this chances are that you love trading as much as we do.

-We have created this project with two main goals:
+I have created this project with two main goals:

 1. To build a <a href="https://twitter.com/eatraders">community of traders</a> which also happen to be interested in altruism.
 2. To raise awareness about the Effective Altruism movement, the EA Funds and other EA organizations.

+It is a personal project only for educational purposes and not financial advice.

 <b>What is Effective Altruism?</b>